 Bird flu outbreak in Weld County chicken facility prompts disaster declaration

-In a statement, Dr. Rachel Herlihy, the CDPHE’s deputy chief medical officer and state epidemiologist, said they prioritized early health monitoring “based on lessons learned from prior responses.”
+As part of the response to Colorado's first outbreak at a commercial egg-laying facility since the summer of 2024, Dr. Rachel Herlihy, the state epidemiologist and CDPHE's deputy chief medical officer, said her agency prioritized early health monitoring "based on lessons learned from prior responses."

 The response by the state health department also included psychological first aid and mental health resources as “poultry depopulation operations can be physically and emotionally demanding,” Herlihy said.